Tommy12356F/kanewilliamson_portfolio/README.md

 just in case the task was more about seeing how polished or visually impressive a site could be when given access to everything.
 I was also aware that many students might submit vibe-coded portfolios, so I wanted to cover that angle as well.

 used ai to refine content in this readme

+## Tech Stack

+This project is built using plain HTML, CSS, and JavaScript — no frameworks.
+The idea was to strengthen fundamentals instead of hiding logic behind abstractions.

+- **HTML5** for structure and semantic layout
+- **CSS3** for styling, layout (Flexbox), overlays, and basic transitions
+- **JavaScript (Vanilla)** for interactivity, DOM manipulation, toggles, and fetching data
+- **Chart.js** for rendering statistical graphs
+- **Font Awesome** for icons
+- **Google News RSS + RSS-to-JSON** for live news updates

+No build tools, no bundlers, no frameworks — everything runs directly in the browser.

+---

+## Project Structure

+The project is kept intentionally simple and readable.

+- `index.html` → main homepage
+- `gallery.html` → image gallery page
+- `gallery.css` → gallery-specific styles
+- `style.css` → main site styling
+- `script.js` → JavaScript for interactions, charts, toggles, and news feed
+- `assets/` → images and static resources

+Each section is separated logically in HTML, and CSS is grouped by section to avoid things turning into one giant mess.

+---

+## Key Features

+- Responsive hero section with custom typography and layout
+- Marquee-style stats section
+- Timeline section built using CSS positioning and pseudo-elements
+- Interactive statistics section with charts and custom-designed stat cards
+- Image gallery page with light/dark mode toggle
+- Live news feed using Google News RSS
+- Social media links section with hover effects
+- Custom-designed form section (UI-focused)
+- Dark/Light mode toggle using JavaScript

+---

+## Design Decisions

+I intentionally avoided flashy animations and over-the-top effects.
+The focus was more on layout, structure, and clarity rather than visual noise.

+Dark mode was chosen as the default because:
+- It fits the overall aesthetic better
+- It’s easier on the eyes
+- Most modern portfolio-style sites lean toward darker themes

+Instead of random styling, I often designed sections first (even roughly) and then wrote CSS to match the design.
+That approach helped avoid endlessly tweaking values without direction.

+---

+## Challenges & Debugging Stories

+Flexbox was probably the biggest struggle early on.
+I underestimated how much I had forgotten, especially alignment and spacing rules.
+But once things clicked again, it became one of the most useful parts of the project.

+Understanding `position: relative` vs `absolute` took time, especially in the timeline section.
+It looked magical at first, but breaking it down line by line helped a lot.

+The news feed was another major challenge.
+Dealing with external data, fetch requests, and handling failed loads was new territory.
+Seeing it finally work felt extremely rewarding.

+Debugging JavaScript errors — especially `null` selector errors — taught me the importance of script placement and DOM loading order.

+---

+## What This Project Taught Me

+This project reminded me that:
+- You don’t need to know everything to start
+- Getting stuck is part of learning, not a failure
+- Reading and understanding code matters more than writing a lot of it
+- AI is only useful if you ask *why*, not just *how*

+More than anything, it helped rebuild my confidence in web development after a long break.

+---

+## Future Improvements

+- Make the site fully responsive across devices
+- Improve form functionality (actual submissions, validation, backend)
+- Add better animations once I’m comfortable with them
+- Improve color consistency across sections
+- Optimize gallery loading and layout
+- Add accessibility improvements (ARIA labels, contrast checks)

+---

+## Acknowledgements

+- **The Odin Project** — for helping me rebuild my fundamentals properly
+- **ChatGPT** — for explanations, debugging help, and learning support
+- **Google News** — for accessible RSS feeds
+- **ESPNcricinfo** — statistics and images
+- **Font Awesome & Chart.js** — for UI icons and data visualization